List of Twin Star Exorcists characters: Former Members

-Miku is an exorcist with long, pink, curly hair.
-She expresses strict responsibility as a Heavenly Commander and executes missions in cleansing all Kegare regardless of any unusual situation.
+Miku is an exorcist with long, curly pink hair.
+She is highly strict in her duties as a Heavenly Commander and carries out missions to cleanse all Kegare regardless of circumstances.
 Her title is "Daion".
-She is older than she looks, stated by Tenma to be 56.
+She is older than she looks; Tenma states she is 56 years old.
 Her enchantment is based on plush dolls.
-In the anime, she was paired with Sakura's father (for whom she had feelings as well) long before she was born.
-When she discovered Sakura's father was to be married, she accepted the fact sadly without complaint.
-In a dreadful battle in Magano, Miku used her last remaining strength to save Sakura and Ioroi's squad from an unbeatable Basara.
+In the anime, she was paired with Sakura's father, for whom she had feelings, long before she was born.
+When she discovered that Sakura's father was to be married, she accepted the situation without complaint.
+In a battle in Magano, Miku used her last remaining strength to save Sakura and Ioroi's squad from a Basara.